-3. Criteria for waiver and alteration of informed consent should be different.
-Alteration of informed consent should be allowed for SOC PCTs even if it is greater than minimal risk: transparent but streamlined and consistent with clinical consent should be permitted.
+3. Criteria for a complete waiver vs an alteration of informed consent should be different.

+Also, alteration of informed consent should be allowed for SOC PCTs even if it is greater than minimal risk: transparent, streamlined, and consistent with clinical consent.